Table Tennis Betting Sites for the UK Punter

 World Veterans Table Tennis

 Age isn’t such a barrier in table tennis, unlike the vast majority of sports and you can see proof of this at the World Veterans Table Tennis Championships.
-There are no qualifying rounds, and the tournament is open to anyone over the age of 40 in the year of the event to take part.
+There are no qualifying rounds, and the tournament is open to anyone over the age of 40.
 Age categories are divided into decades (players in their 40’s, players in their 50’s, players in their 60’s etc.) and there is even a competition for those aged 85 and over.

 The Senior World Championships were first held in 1982 in Gothenburg in Sweden and had 450 competitors from 21 countries.
 Participation at the games has risen sharply in recent years with 3,650 players taking part when it was held in Bremen in Germany in 2006.